 - This is Archangel's first act of Heroism (that we see) in X-Men: Evolution.
 Interestingly, he doesn't rescue someone's kid from the fire, he rescues someone's paraplegic mother.

-- As bad as Gargoyles: The Goliath Chronicles is, it has a satisfying end when the Big Bad tries to destroy a train carrying arrested Gargoyles, only to provide a spectacular incident when the head hate monger against that race is revealed in front of witnesses to be a murderous madman and the Gargoyles are true blood heroes who successfully stop the train, save hundreds of humans and turn their bad public image around for good.
+- At the end of Gargoyles: The Goliath Chronicles, the Big Bad tries to destroy a train carrying arrested Gargoyles, only to provide a spectacular incident when the head hatemonger against that race is revealed in front of witnesses to be a murderous madman and the Gargoyles are true heroes who successfully stop the train, save hundreds of humans and turn their bad public image around for good.